hawanajihah/HTX-API/README.md

 ```

 - Error handling:
-    - Invalid image format: returns 400 and error message: "Only JPEG and PNG files are allowed."
+    - Invalid image format (eg. GIF, PDF): returns 400 and error message: "Only JPEG and PNG files are allowed."

       ```
         {